 5. We learned that there are rules of the road designed to prevent these accidents

-6. We learned that many, many people do not follow these rules, and when something happens, they are usually the ones who are hurt.
+6. We learned that many, many people do not follow these rules, and when something happens, they, or their loved ones, are usually the ones who are hurt.

-7. We learned that if you drive responsibly, and follow the rules, you will get where you are going, and get there safely.
+7. We learned that if you drive responsibly, and follow the rules, you will more likely get where you are going, and get there safely.

 Now, there's a message for the mind

 At the time, I already had been driving for a year and a half, but needed the credit for high school graduation.
 These visual, factual images in the movie meant more to me as a driver because I had seen the potential situations and possibilities first hand.
 The admonitions of the lessons impacted my mind as well as my heart.

 The message that breaking the rules led to bad consequences came through loud and clear.
 During the class we learned that you follow the rules, drive safely, or you will lose your driving rights, privileges, or perhaps much more.
 The Bible, read as it was written, contains the same message about this life as the movie does about driving - especially item 7 on the list.

 Are we teaching the honest, hard facts about God?